 The customer experience helps capture and retain customers.
 Moreover, good customer experiences drive referrals and in turn growth.

 The Growth Marketing Blueprint gives you powerful new ways to design experiences at each stage of the funnel.
 This results in a more coherent brand delivery and a remarkable increase in customers.

 A focus on customer experience design delivers more conversions and improves customer retention.

 The Growth Marketing Blueprint is a canvas model inspired by the famous Business Model Canvas.
 It has been used with over 50 companies and progressively adapted.

-Overall, there are ten sections.
-The customer segments and value proposition are the basis for any marketing and also relate to the business model canvas.
+Overall, there are eleven sections.
+The customer segments and value proposition are the basis for understanding the customer.

 If you have already used and defined your customer segments and value propositions with the business model canvas you can transfer them here.

 Detailed below is a full guide to the sections and in the Growth Marketing webinar, I will show you some examples as well as the growth hacking tactics and tools that can be used in the process.